HBull5/react-hooks/README.md

 import { useMemo } from 'react';
 ```

--   `useMemo` takes two arguments a callback function that should return a the function you want to memoize, the second argument is an array of dependecies.
+-   `useMemo` takes two arguments a callback function that should return a value you want to memoize, the second argument is an array of dependecies.
 An easy way to think of this is the return in the callback is the function used to calculate the value and the dependencies are your inputs you pass into that function.
 This is so when react sees that one of the inputs has changed it knows to then re-run the function to calculate the new value.

 ```javascript react
 const result = useMemo(() => {